 Reviews: Do your homework and research the roofing company before you sign anything.
 Ask for referrals, look them up online, and read reviews from the Better Business Bureau (BBB) to get a clear picture of the company quality and culture.
 Ask for references of other homeowners that have used them and give them a call.
 You can ask them a few questions, such as:

-Did the roofer damage any bushes or flowers, or did he leave nails in the driveway?
+- Did the roofer damage any bushes or flowers, or did he leave nails in your new asphalt driveway?